m0euk/RDS-Bridge/README.md

 **If the link goes quiet.** If SDRConnect stops sending, the scan pauses rather than judging channels it cannot measure — the status line says so, with the elapsed time — and picks up where it left off when the data returns.
 Nothing is written off while it waits.
 See [Known issues](#known-issues).

+**New in 0.12.0 — the "is there a carrier here?" test is measured in dB, not display counts.** SDRConnect sends its spectrum normalised to whatever range the **Base** and **Ref Level** sliders are showing, so the same signal reads a different number at every setting.
+Through 0.11.2 the scan compared that number against a fixed threshold, which meant the threshold quietly moved whenever you moved Base — and SDRConnect 1.0.10 lets you move Base by dragging the spectrum axis.
+Measured on the bench: one station, nothing touched but Base, read 3.9 / 6.2 / 3.9 counts at three settings and flipped between *empty* and *carrier*.
+Bridge now reads Base and Ref back from SDRConnect, converts the threshold through them, and prints the scale it used on every baseline line. **This applies whether or not you have more than one antenna.**

+The same line reports how much of the window's noise floor sits *below* Base and has been clipped to zero.
+At narrow spans that can be most of it, and when it is, an empty channel and a real station both read 0.0 — measured on the bench, a station read 0.0 and then decoded RDS.
+Bridge says so and suggests lowering Base; it does not act on it.

+---

+## Antennas

+New in 0.12.0, for SDRplay receivers with more than one antenna port.
+Open **Antenna settings…** in the Device panel.

+Each port gets its own record of the settings Bridge can apply: **RF gain** and the spectrum **Base** and **Ref Level**.
+Set a port up the way you want it in SDRConnect, then press **Save Settings From Radio** — Bridge reads back what the radio reports rather than storing what it asked for.
+Give the port your own name ("vertical", "beam") and that name is used in the activity log, the DX log and clip filenames.
+Settings are applied automatically whenever you switch to that port, and each write is read back and confirmed; anything that did not take is named in the log.

+**IF Gain and IF AGC are not saved or restored, and cannot be.** SDRConnect's WebSocket API does not expose them to any application — they are absent from the published property table, and a further 1,034 candidate property names were probed against a live radio and every one was silent.
+The practical arrangement is to find one IF setting that suits all the ports you use and set it once in SDRConnect.
+Bridge lets you note what each port would ideally have, shows you the spread across your ports, and reminds you in the log whenever you switch to a port that wants something different.

+### Rotation

+Tick **Include in scan rotation** on two or more ports and a band scan sweeps each of them in turn — a looping scan cycles for as long as it runs, a full band sweep does one pass per port and then stops.
+A port can only be selected once it has saved settings: switching to a port whose gain Bridge cannot set would mean a whole pass measured at the previous port's gain, and nothing in the results would look wrong.

+Each port keeps **its own record of which channels were dead**, so a channel written off on one antenna is still checked on the others — which is the entire point, and it means early passes are slower than a single-antenna scan.
+Catches are logged per port, and a station heard on two ports gets a row for each rather than one row that silently mixes them.
+Clips are written per port too, so you can compare the same station on both antennas.
+The port you started on, and its settings, are restored when the scan ends.

 ---